pofatu/pofatu-data/doc/cookbook.md

 - 272 < Zr < 354
 - 27 < Nb < 30

+### Retrieving the measurements

-This translates to the following - somewhat lenghty, but quite transparent - SQL:
+These criteria translate to the following - somewhat lenghty, but quite transparent - SQL:
 ```sql
 select
   s.id as sampl_id, s.sample_name, s.artefact_id,